 Chief Executive Officer

-Appointed to the position of CEO by the Foundation’s board in 2012, Eric Eikenberg has extensive policy and political experience in Tallahassee and Washington.
-He served as chief of staff for former Gov. Charlie Crist and former U.S. Rep. E. Clay Shaw.
-Since 2010, Eric has served as senior policy advisor for Holland & Knight, co-chairing the firm’s Florida Government Advocacy Team with former Gov. Bob Martinez.
-As the CEO of the Everglades Foundation, he will lead the Foundation's science, advocacy, communications and legal teams, which are nationally recognized for their expertise in Everglades restoration.
-A graduate of American University, Eric and his family live in Miami.
+Appointed to the position of CEO by the Foundation’s board of directors in July of 2012, Eric Eikenberg has extensive policy and political experience in Tallahassee and Washington, D.C.
+During his time in public service, Eikenberg served as chief of staff to former Gov. Charlie Crist and former U.S. Rep. E. Clay Shaw.
+Immediately preceding his joining the Everglades Foundation, Eikenberg served as senior policy advisor at the law firm of Holland & Knight, LLP co-chairing the firm’s Florida Government Advocacy Team with former Gov. Bob Martinez.
+As the CEO of the Everglades Foundation, Eikenberg leads the Foundation's science, advocacy, communications and legal teams, which are nationally recognized for their expertise in Everglades restoration.
+A graduate of the American University and Marjory Stoneman Douglas High School, Eric and his family live in Miami.

 Vice President of Development